awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 iam_role 'arn:aws:iam::123456789012:role/MySpectrumRole';
 ```

 The following example chains roles to use the role `myS3Role` for accessing Amazon S3 and uses `myAthenaRole` for data catalog access\.
-For more information, see [Chaining IAM Roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.
+For more information, see [Chaining IAM roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.

 ```
 create external schema spectrum_schema